hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

   - Non-segmented M64 window: A non-segmented M64 window is mapped entirely to a single PE, so it could only isolate one VF.

-  - Single segmented M64 windows: A segmented M64 window could be used just like the M32 window, but the segments can't be individually mapped to PEs (the segment number is the PE#), so there isn't as much flexibility.
+  - Single segmented M64 linux: A segmented M64 window could be used just like the M32 window, but the segments can't be individually mapped to PEs (the segment number is the PE#), so there isn't as much flexibility.
 A VF with multiple BARs would have to be in a "domain" of multiple PEs, which is not as well isolated as a single PE.

-  - Multiple segmented M64 windows: As usual, each window is split into 256 equally-sized segments, and the segment number is the PE#.
-But if we use several M64 windows, they can be set to different base addresses and different segment sizes.
+  - Multiple segmented M64 linux: As usual, each window is split into 256 equally-sized segments, and the segment number is the PE#.
+But if we use several M64 linux, they can be set to different base addresses and different segment sizes.
 If we have VFs that each have a 1MB BAR and a 32MB BAR, we could use one M64 window to assign 1MB segments and another M64 window to assign 32MB segments.

-  Finally, the plan to use M64 windows for SR-IOV, which will be described more in the next two sections.
+  Finally, the plan to use M64 linux for SR-IOV, which will be described more in the next two sections.
 For a given VF BAR, we need to effectively reserve the entire 256 segments (256 * VF BAR size) and position the VF BAR to start at the beginning of a free range of